 This post is not sponsored, but you will find affiliate links on this page.
 The price you pay as a consumer does not change, but I may make a small commission based on your purchase.

-The first time I ever had Oyster Artichoke soup I was blown away!
-It was years ago at one of my favorite New Orleans restaurants, Mandina’s on Canal Street.
-It quickly became a favorite of mine…fresh oyster and artichoke in a creamy soup…what's not to love??
-It’s not often that the origin of a Cajun or Creole classic can be traced definitively to its creator, but the Oyster Artichoke Soup was originally created by the late Chef Warren Leruth of the world famous LeRuth’s Resturant in Gretna, across the river from New Orleans.
-Sadly both Chef Leruth and his world-class restaurant are gone, but Oyster Artichoke Bisque has become a staple of Creole cuisine and New Orleans restaurants.
+The first time I had Oyster Artichoke Bisque, I was blown away!
+It was years ago at one of my favorite New Orleans restaurants and it quickly became a favorite of mine.
+Fresh oyster and artichoke in a creamy bisque...what's not to love??
+It’s not often that the origin of a Cajun or Creole classic can be traced definitively to its creator, but Oyster Artichoke Soup was originally created by the late Chef Warren Leruth of the world-famous LeRuth’s Restaurant in Gretna, across the river from New Orleans.
+Sadly both Chef Leruth and his world-class restaurant are gone, but Oyster Artichoke Soup has become a staple of Creole cuisine and New Orleans restaurants.

 Here’s What You Need

 Here are some of the key ingredients for this recipe:

 Here is some of the equipment I used to prepare this recipe: